Myndex/TuttleAndButtle/README.md

 # TuttleAndButtle
 _Canonical rebuttals to sponsored rumors._

-## Rebuttal to Yatil's "WCAG 3 is not ready yet"
+## Rebuttal to Yatil's _"WCAG 3 is not ready yet"_

 Early December of 2021, Eric Eggert (Yatil) continued his derisive commentary regarding new contrast methods proposed in WCAG 3.
 This opinion piece has been re-used and re-posted over the last few years by others of a small group of individuals that have been actively obstructing the improvement of readability and visual accessibility standards.
 We refer to them collectively as _"the obstructionists"_.

-The piece itself is of little value, but it has come to our attention that it is being used as a reference, cited to obstruct the progress of actual accessibility research.
+The piece itself is of little value, but it has come to our attention that it is being used as a reference, cited to obstruct the progress of actual accessibility research by creating an atmosphere of confusion and animosity.
 As such, it needs to be challenged.
 It does not contain facts, but rather is a string of provocative logical fallacies, as discussed below, on a line by line basis.

+We've hesitated giving any consideration to the postings of what amount to "trolls", as usually the best course of action is to ignore—and certainly, we are not promoting this page.
+In general, our focus is on improving actual accessibility.
+We know the truth will prevail, and this has been the case for the most part.
+But we have been made aware of implications and actual harm that is being caused within the accessibility community by these ludicrus assertions.
+Therefore we need at least to have a document to point to as a response.

+This document is intended to provide clarity, for those that find Mr. Eggert's unsupported opinion confusing on these issues.

 ------------
 > _<sub>Yatil:</sub>_
 > ### _WCAG 3 is not ready yet_

 No one said it was, but parts are/were certainly ready for testing, and actively undergoing tests.
 APCA was brought to the public view and published as an npm package December 2021 to enable the larger public beta period for testing and evaluation.
 Mr. Eggert's opinion piece, along with actions by other obstructionists, had a chilling effect, including the disruption of the beta program, and causing some beta testers and early adopters to drop out of the beta test program.

 > _<sub>Yatil:</sub>_
 > _And it won’t be for quite some time._